 Use a whetting stone to sharpen cutting tools, taking great care to follow the angle of the bevel.

 Also check that you’ve purged the watering hose, it might burst from freezing.

-Lathe the equipment with flax seed oil with a brush or rag.
+Rub the equipment with flax seed oil (linseed oil).
+Use a brush or rag.

-Put your tools away in a dry spot, metallic parts facing up, checking that children can’t access the sharper tools.
+Put your tools away in a dry spot, metallic parts facing up.
+Make sure children can’t access sharper tools or fall atop them.

 Martine de Saint Jan, minor edits by Gaspard Lorthiois